Perceptive Locomotion through Whole-Body MPC and Optimal Region Selection

 \section{Introduction}

-\IEEEPARstart{R}{eliable} and autonomous locomotion for legged robots in arbitrary environments is a longstanding challenge.
-The hardware maturity of quadruped robots~\cite{ANYmal-robot,unitree-robot,Spot-robot,ghostrobotics-robot} motivates the development of a motion synthesis framework for applications including inspections in industrial areas~\cite{ARGOS}.
-However, synthesising legged motions in this context requires handling the issues of \textit{contact decision} (where should the robot step?) and \textit{Whole-Body Model Predictive Control} (WB-MPC) of the robot (what motion creates the contact?).
+Reliable and autonomous locomotion for legged robots in arbitrary environments is a longstanding challenge.
+The hardware maturity of quadruped robots~\cite{ANYmal-robot,unitree-robot,Spot-robot} motivates the development of a motion synthesis framework for applications including inspections in industrial areas~\cite{ARGOS}.
+Synthesising motions in this context requires handling the issues of \textit{contact decision} (where should the robot step?) and \textit{Whole-Body Model Predictive Control} (WB-MPC) of the robot (what motion creates the contact?).

 Each contact decision defines high-dimensional, non-linear geometric and dynamic constraints on the WB-MPC that prevent a trivial decoupling of the two issues: How to prove that a contact plan is valid without finding a feasible whole-body motion to achieve it?
 Even worse, the environments we consider comprise holes and gaps, introducing a \textit{combinatorics} problem: On which contact surface(s) should the robot step?